cloudpotions/DocuMerge-for-LLMs/README.md

    - Save the `documerge_for_llms.py`

 3. **Run the Script**:
    - Double click the documerge_for_llms.py and it will bring open a Graphical User Interface (works on Windows, Linux and IOS), which will allow you to select the Github Repo you wish to run the python script on.
+It is helpful if you put your Repo in a parent Folder as the script will output the files created in the same directory it runs and it will be more organized.

 4. **Wait for the Magic**:
    - The script will process the repository and generate **two output files**: